Visit the Wyoming Women’s History House to explore how Wyoming led the way in women’s suffrage.

 The Women’s History House also honors 20th Century Firsts, like the first woman governor in the nation, first woman to sit as a representative alongside men in Wyoming's Legislature, and first woman of color as a representative in Wyoming’s Legislature.
 We promise your visit will be impressive as you learn about these ordinary women who achieved extraordinary things.

 The visitor-friendly exhibits and nifty gift shop can be enjoyed at your own pace.
-Or, you can gain a deeper understanding of the significance of Louisa Swain's historic vote and the broader impact of Wyoming's Suffrage Act with our knowledgable docents, who will greet you upon arrival.
+Or, you can gain a deeper understanding of the significance of Louisa Swain's historic vote and the broader impact of Wyoming's Suffrage Act with our knowledgable docents, who will greet you upon your arrival.

 Above: Visitors from Canada learned local history with Laramie’s Senior Theatre troupe.

-Above: Even youngest girls enjoyed the patriotic exhibits and candies offered during summer festivities.
+Above: Even youngest girls enjoyed the patriotic exhibits and candies offered during 2024 summer festivities.

 March 13th was Professor Emerita Donna Marburger with “Bikes, Bloomers and Basketball!”